 Twitter looks to crowdsource content policies

-The company launched a user survey to gather feedback on dehumanizing language, but will it help deliver a safer platform for marketers?
+The app launched a user survey to gather feedback on dehumanizing language, but will it help deliver a safer platform for marketers?

 Twitter has launched a user survey asking for feedback on its policies defining dehumanizing language before it makes the policy part of its Twitter Rules.